Topportunities at the LHC: Rare Top Decays with Light Singlets: Introduction

+In the present work, we pursue a general and bottom-up approach as part of the broader program of BSM top physics.
+While we focus our discussion on rare top decays, we note that single top quark production provides an additional complementary approach to probe new physics coupled to top quarks.\footnote{The question whether top decays in di-top quark production or single top quark production provides more sensitivity strongly depends on the specific new physics scenario and experimental final states.
+Example comparison studies can be found in \ccite{Agram:2013koa,Altmannshofer:2023bfk}.} We assume new physics particles mediating the top rare decay are heavy, and parameterize the interactions relevant for these processes by higher-dimensional operators.
+We consider the operators with only SM particles as well as those extended by a single new, light singlet field of various spins, and systematically examine which higher-dimensional operators lead to top decays at observable rates.

-Existing experimental searches for rare top-quark decays concentrate on flavor-changing-neutral-current (FCNC) decays to SM final states.
+Existing experimental searches for rare top-quark decays focus on flavor-changing-neutral-current (FCNC) decays to SM final states.
 These include searches for top-quark decays into a light quark and a $Z$ boson~\cite{ATLAS:2012hfh,CMS:2012wao,CMS:2013knb,ATLAS:2015vhj,CMS:2017wcz,ATLAS:2018zsq}, a photon~\cite{ATLAS:2022per}, a Higgs boson~\cite{ATLAS:2015ncl,CMS:2016obj,ATLAS:2017tas,CMS:2017bhz,CMS:2021gfa,ATLAS:2018jqi,ATLAS:2018xxe,ATLAS:2022gzn}, or two leptons~\cite{CMS:2022ztx}.
-For other work on the prospects of rare top-quark decays to SM states, we refer to e.g. \cite{Fox:2007in,Drobnak:2008br,Durieux:2014xla,Chala:2018agk,Cremer:2023gne,Altmannshofer:2023bfk}.
+For other work on the prospects of rare top-quark decays to SM states, we refer to e.g.\ \ccite{Mahlon:1994us,Fox:2007in,Drobnak:2008br,Han:2013sea,Durieux:2014xla,Chala:2018agk,Balaji:2020qjg,Cremer:2023gne,Altmannshofer:2023bfk}.
 In addition, also a few searches for top-quark decays into a light BSM particle have been performed.
 This includes searches for top quarks decaying into a charged Higgs boson (see e.g.\ the recent \ccite{ATLAS:2018gfm,CMS:2019bfg,CMS:2022jqc,ATLAS:2023bzb}) as well as a neutral scalar~\cite{ATLAS:2023mcc}.
-We mention also some recent phenomenological discussions of top decays which include light BSM (pseudo)scalars (e.g \ccite{Carmona:2022jid,Banerjee:2018fsx,Bhattacharyya:2022umc}), fermions (e.g. \cite{Alcaide:2019pnf}), or vectors (e.g. \cite{Kong:2014jwa,Kim:2014ana}).
+We mention also some recent phenomenological discussions of top decays which include light BSM (pseudo)scalars (e.g.\ \ccite{Carmona:2022jid,Banerjee:2018fsx,Bhattacharyya:2022umc}), fermions (e.g.\ \ccite{Alcaide:2019pnf}), or vectors (e.g.\ \ccite{Kong:2014jwa,Kim:2014ana}).
 Notably, the direct constraints on the width of the top quark \cite{ATLAS:2017vgz} are uncertain to $\mathcal{O}(1)$ GeV.
-Hence, the search for exclusive final states remains the most sensitive probe for the top-quark rare decays.
+Hence, the search for exclusive final states remains the most sensitive probe of rare decays of top quarks.

 We consider especially those cases in which the new light species may be long-lived, which can lead to distinct signals, and we will examine the extent to which this possibility is consistent with their coupling to the SM in top-quark decay operators.
 Whenever one adds new light states to the SM there are other constraints to be confronted, and we also discuss qualitatively the complementary constraints from low-energy probes of flavor physics.
 The prospect of long-lived BSM particles has garnered increased attention in recent years \cite{Alimena:2019zri} due to their distinctive experimental signatures and resulting low backgrounds \cite{Narain:2022qud,Maltoni:2022bqs,Knapen:2022afb}, and will be an important component of collider searches moving forward \cite{Liu:2018wte,Liu:2020vur,Chiu:2021sgs,Blondel:2022qqo,Alipour-Fard:2018lsf,Alipour-Fard:2018rbc}.
 In comparison with some of the commonly studied long-lived particle (LLP) production benchmarks, such as through the Higgs portal, the top quark to LLP processes studied here have a distinct advantage that the SM decay of the other top quark in the same event provides a natural trigger.